quantitative-technologies/tensorflow-text-classification/README.md

 # tensorflow-text-classification
 ## Text Classification with the High-Level TensorFlow API

-This is the source code for the above titled article to be published in Medium (draft at: https://medium.com/quantitative-technologies/text-classification-with-the-high-level-tensorflow-api-390809987a4f).
+This is the source code for the Medium article: https://medium.com/quantitative-technologies/text-classification-with-the-high-level-tensorflow-api-390809987a4f

 ### File Descriptions